-- EFG Holding (EFG Hermes Holding Company "previously"), is a premiere financial services corporation that offers diverse investment banking services including securities brokerage, investment banking, asset management and private equity.
-In addition to its non-bank finance products, which include leasing, micro-finance, factoring, securitization, collection and Sukuk. - The purpose of the company includes participation in the establishment of companies which issue securities or in increasing their share capital, custody activities and margin trading.
+- EFG Holding (EFG Hermes Holding Company "previously"), is a premiere financial services corporation that offers diverse investment banking services including securities brokerage, investment banking, asset management and private equity, in addition to its non-banking financial products, including leasing, micro-finance, factoring, securitization, collection and Sukuk. - The purpose of the company includes participation in the establishment of companies that issues securities or in increasing their share capital, custody activities and margin trading.